-In the 2008 Local Government Laws Amendment Act, an amendment of Section 73 of Act 117 of 1998 (Municipal Structures Act) was made to ensure that 'out of pocket' expenses (of ward committee members) must be paid from the budget of the municipality in question.
+The Local Government Laws Amendment Act of 2008, an amendment of Section 73 of Act No. 117 of 1998 (Municipal Structures Act), ensures that 'out-of-pocket' expenses (of ward committee members) must be paid from the budget of the municipality in question.
 Metro or local councils must develop a policy and determine criteria for calculating the 'out of pocket' expenses and can allocate funds and resources to enable ward committees to perform their functions, exercise their powers and undertake development in their wards within the framework of the law.